 29. Master the basic greetings which I put in the playlist at the end of this video.

-30. I highly recommend using Grab or Uber if you decide not to use the public transportation.
+30. I highly recommend using Grab if you decide not to use public transportation.
 It's more safe and secure.

 I just want you guys to have a good and happy vacation in my country.
 I want you guys to be safe because there are still people out there who are on the lookout for their next prey.
 As much as possible, keep a low profile and not attract these kinds of people.
 I do sound really apprehensive but then again better be safe than sorry.
 I wouldn't say that the Philippines is a safe country but I wouldn't say that it's chaotic and dangerous.